Wake Up Water® vs MTE®: Different Generations of Energy Drinks

 • Vitamin B complex

-Other important dietary specs on MTE include:
+Other important dietary information on MTE:

 • No sugar bombs or artificial sweeteners